Hotels near Michigan Stadium

 Hilton Garden Inn Ann Arbor

-- Connect all devices with complimentary high-speed Wi-Fi for members
+- Connect with alumni on dedicated high-speed Wi-Fi workstations

 TownePlace Suites by Marriott Ann Arbor